PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

 ### System Rule
 - Shows only selected legal entity's activity data
-- Each activity is shown in separate line
+- Each activity is shown in a separate line
-- Shows `Capital Call amount` or `Cash Distribution` or `Value` (Stock Distribution) of each fund for an activity where entity is Investor.
+- Shows `Capital Call amount` or `Cash Distribution` or `Net` of each fund for an activity where the entity is Investor.
 - Shows only open activities.
 Completed activities are not shown here.
 - Shows Approved and Draft both activities.
-- For `Both` type Distribution, system shows two entries.
-One is for Cash Distribution and second is for Stock Distribution.
+- For `Both` type Distribution, the system shows single entries for Cash Distribution.
+(Not show Stock Distribution)
-- For `Net` type activity, It has total 2 amount - Cash Disrtribution & Capital Call but system shows only single entry for investors based on the Net amount.
+- For `Net` type activity, It has a total of 2 amounts - Cash Distribution & Capital Call but the system shows only a single entry for investors based on the Net amount.
-- For `Net with Separate Fund`, there are 2 types fund available for single investor in an activity but system shows only single entry for Investor based on Net amount.
+- For `Net with Separate Fund`, there are 2 types of funds available for a single investor in an activity but the system shows only a single entry for Investor based on Net amount.
 - If the same investor has the same fund, it will show two separate entries in view for it.

 ### UX Rule
-- Shows proper message when no records available.
+- Shows proper message when no records are available.
 - Columns
     - Fund
-        - If name is too long, show name in multiline.
-(Never shows elipsis)
+        - If a name is too long, show the name in multiline.
+(Never shows ellipsis)
         - It is a link.
 On click, opens the task view dialog.
         - Shows `Draft` tag for draft activity.
     - Activity Type